 You can find an entire library of competitor analysis tools that will do the heavy lifting for you.
 These tools will give you SEO, rankings, backlinks, content, adverts, traffic, emails, and price tracking to investigate during your analysis.

 Earlier, we talked about covering social data to enrich your analytics capabilities and further flesh out the demographics of your target market and the same analysis can be done on your competitors.
-This data is not gated in the same ways that other data is and can help enrich your efforts to understand where you’re at.
+This data is not gated in the same ways that other data is.
+It can help you enrich your efforts to understand where you’re at.